ni/grpc-labview/docs/Testing.md

 5. Rewire Test Input
 6. Test Assert the expected value

-## For Adding New Tests
+## Adding New Tests

-1. Create a Test VI.
+1. Create a copy of the test template and name the VI based on test.
 2. Add the VI to the [Test Repository](../tests/AutoTests/)
 3. Add the Test VI's relative path to [Tests.lst](../tests/Tests.lst)